 Glauco has teamed several times with the award-winning German dancer/director Severine Reisp.
-Their films have been recognized in a number of international film festivals: A Tango to Remember – Best Romance Film, Los Angeles Film Awards; Best Woman Filmmaker, The Atman Film Festival; Cinematic Award Winner, Cyprus International Film Festival; Ruminate – Best Musical and Best Dance Choreography, Oniros Film Awards.
-Another film, Lucid, written and directed by Juan Wang was presented in China to acclaim.
+Their films have been recognized in a number of international film festivals: A Tango to Remember – Best Romance Film, Los Angeles Film Awards; Best Woman Filmmaker, The Atman Film Festival; Cinematic Award Winner, Cyprus International Film Festival; Ruminate – Best Musical and Best Dance Choreography, Oniros Film Awards; Best Musical/Dance Film, Los Angeles Film Awards.

 Drawn to the New York theater scene, Glauco has worked nonstop onstage for the past three years, working often with Triangle Theater and The Snarks, ACC and EAG.
 His New York debut was as the romantic lead, Peter Latham, in Pierre Barillet’s Forty Carats.
 His comic turn was followed by his hilarious performance as the effete Bob Lamb in Tina Howe’s Museum.
-In a series of scene nights, Glauco’s range has covered the hot-headed role of Ken in John Logan’s Red, the sweet-hearted Cornelius in Thornton Wilder’s The Matchmaker, the deceptive Morris Townsend in Ruth and Augustus Goetz’s The Heiress, and the diabolic Adolf Eichmann in Raul Wallenberg’s Saved Me.
-And, with the playwright, Carlos Sepúlveda, Glauco performed in "Soledad Bailada Y Casi Compartida," presented at the University of Seville, and on tour around Spain.
+In a series of scene nights, Glauco’s range has covered the hot-headed role of Ken in John Logan’s Red, the sweet-hearted Cornelius in Thornton Wilder’s The Matchmaker, the deceptive Morris Townsend in Ruth and Augustus Goetz’s The Heiress, and the diabolic Adolf Eichmann Raul Wallenberg’s Saved Me.
+In Soledad Bailada y Casi Compartida, presented at the University of Seville, and on tour around Spain.
 And, in a workshop for a play written by the Brazilian playwright Fernando Segall, Glauco appeared as Guilherme Rosa in Saudades, a poignant story of love and disillusionment.

 Glauco has been thrilled to work alongside Broadway and West End actors Anthony Newfield, Alison Fraser and Karen Archer in Richard Alleman’s new play Adrift, playing the Brazilian, and provocative Zumba instructor, Flavio.
 Glauco has been honored to be part of special performances to benefit the Episcopal Actors’ Guild and the Cape May Stage.
 Reviewed in the Times Square Chronicles, “Betsy (Alison Fraser) longs for something more, alongside interactions of the less virtuous kind with the handsome and sweet-talking Flavio, played seductively by the appealing Glauco Araujo (Spielvogel’s Come Back Once More).”
 And recently, for Triangle Theatre Company, Glauco played a robotic lover in Sheila’s Best Friend Max.